sger/content_blog/posts/2013-12-21-How-to-install-Homebrew-RVM-Ruby-and-Rails-on-Mavericks.markdown

 $ brew doctor
 Your system is ready to brew.
 ```

-Following the instructions to install Xcode Command Line Tools.
-If you get the message 'Your system is ready to brew.' the installation is successful.
+if you get the message 'Your system is ready to brew.' the installation is successful.

 ### Installing [RVM](https://rvm.io/) with latest [Ruby](https://www.ruby-lang.org/en/) and [Rails](http://rubyonrails.org/)